-The Platinum Plan provides some of the best coverage of almost all international health plans.
-It offers unlimited annual benefits, and while it restricts maternity benefits to $14,000 ($28,000 with complications), many of its other benefits are unlimited.
+The Platinum Plan provides the best coverage of almost all international health plans.
+It offers unlimited annual benefits, and while it restricts maternity benefits to $14,000 ($28,000 with complications), many other benefits are unlimited.

 Since some countries have unique regulations, Cigna also offers specialized plans that are locally compliant for the United Arab Emirates and Thailand.